ebatty/CompNeuroNotes/README.md

-# Intro to Comp Neuro Lecture Notes
+# Intro to Comp Neuro